Robertoavendano/GandCD_PeerAsessment/README.md

 Using melt() from the reshape2 package create a tidy data set with ID variables "subject" and "activity" that identify individual rows of data, variable column with the features, and value column with the averages.
 It has 11880 rows (30 subjects * 6 activities * 66 features) and 4 columns ("subject", "activity", "feature", and "average").
 Write the tidy data set to a tidyDataSet.txt file.

-Can read the text file with the tidy data set into R using: read.table("tidyDataSet.txt", header = TRUE)
+Can be read the text file with the tidy data set into R using: read.table("tidyDataSet.txt", header = TRUE)